The rebirth of the wine industry in the Bluegrass Region is a boon for wine lovers and travelers alike

 4200 Newtown Pike, Lexington, KY 40511 (859) 552-252/www.blackbarnwinery.com

-Black Barn Winery crafts one wine per year, by design.
+Black Barn Winery crafts one wine, by design.
 Big full-bodied dry reds are made with old-world traditions using fresh grapes brought to Kentucky from California.
-Black Barn wines are INDY International Wine Competition winners.
+Black Barn wines are San Francisco International and INDY International Wine Competition winners.
 The winery is located inside a renovated tobacco barn on a Lexington horse farm, and yes, the barn is black.

 The "back story" on wine maker Colin Boyd includes tales of Counts, chateaux and ...lepers.
-Be sure to ask him when you visi.
+Be sure to ask him when you visit.

 Eight miles north of downtown Lexington.